-I was diagnosed in 2010 with Follicular NHL stage 4, had an emergency Splenectomy followed by 8 rounds of R-CVP then two maintenance years of Rituximab.
+In 2010 I was diagnosed with non-Hodgkin lymphoma stage 4, had an emergency splenectomy followed by 8 rounds of R-CVP then two maintenance years of Rituximab.
 I am very lucky to be generally very well and live life to the full.

-Day to day NHL sits in the cupboard but just now and again it pops out and you do wonder if/what?
+Day to day my lymphoma sits in the cupboard - but just now and again it pops out and you do wonder if/what?
 Someone described it as ‘the cancer that keeps on giving’ haha and I think that’s such a great way to describe it.

 I’m not sure what I really thought I would get out of the day but just knew I wanted to go.
 Lymphoma Action have been such an instrumental support network to me throughout my diagnosis/treatment journey, in many ways but particularly the invaluable information available which helps make sense of the disease/treatment process.